Does Methocarbamol Cause Water Retention

 Methocarbamol is a muscle relaxant used to treat muscle spasms and pain.
 It is commonly used in conjunction with other medications, so it can be difficult to determine if any side effects experienced are due to the drug itself or another medication.
 Common side effects of methocarbamol include nausea, diarrhea, drowsiness, dizziness, and headache.
 Less common side effects may include upset stomach, rash, itching, changes in vision, and difficulty urinating.

-See also How Much Is 2/3 Cup Of Water
+See also Is Voss Still Water Distilled

 In some cases, more serious side effects can occur such as confusion, depression, hallucinations, irregular heartbeat or difficulty breathing.
 If any of these side effects occur while taking methocarbamol it is important to speak to a doctor immediately.
 An allergic reaction may also occur with signs such as hives or swelling in the face or mouth.
 If an allergic reaction occurs it is important to seek medical attention right away.